 Petit Temple Suite & Spa 2* Old Town Local Style, Budget

-Find more tips and recommendations in Where to Stay in Siem Reap!
+Find more tips and recommendations, as well las a list of hotels I have stayed at and recommend in Where to Stay in Siem Reap!

 What to do: The number of temples around Siem Reap can be overwhelming and even a history buff will feel “templed out” at some point.
 I recommend to hire a personal driver and take it slow.
 Instead of cramming all the main sights into one day-tour, split up the sights over a few days and relax by the pool or with a massage the rest of the day.
 It’ll be more fun and you’ll be better to process all you see.